 - a.
 Define the job to be assessed; - b.
 Break the job into steps; - c.
 Identify potential or existing hazards; - d.
 Using the HAT determine risk rating of all hazards identified; - e.
 Develop controls; - f.
-Create an action plan and implement safe work practices and safe job procedures as necessary; - g.
+Create an action plan and implement Safe Work Practices (SWP) and Safe Job Procedures (SJP) as necessary; - g.
 Communicate action plan to all parties concerned; and - h.
 Ensure that all necessary tools, equipment and required training is provided to all affected workers.